 Henry Lee ‘Hank’ Sample, III, was a New Orleans-based vocalist who Quezergue and Walker brought to the Malaco studio for several sessions during the high-traffic first year of their operation.
 Not only was Sample a DJ on WBOK-AM, at least in the 1960s, he also had run a local record shop where he played a part in some of the city’s music business history a few years earlier by helping to break Robert Parker’s big 1966 hit, “Barefootin’”.
 Wardell had produced and arranged the song for Nola Records the year before; but the label-owners hesitated to release it with Parker’s vocal.
 Certain it was a hit waiting to happen, Sample arranged to sell a limited run of copies at his shop to test its appeal, and quickly moved them all.
 That was enough to convince Nola to send out promo copies to the radio stations.
 Subsequent break-out airplay and enthusiastic listeners’ response started the song’s climb high up the national charts.

-Later in the decade, Sample was singing in a vocal trio, the Jades, who recorded one single, “Lucky Fellow” b/w “And Now”, produced/arranged by Wardell, and released on the Mode label (#503).
-The top side was a great soul-pop dancer with Sample on lead vocal, but the record went down the hole, that is, the smoking crater where the busy local record business had once been.
+Later in the decade, Sample was associated with members of a vocal group, the Jades, who recorded one single, “Lucky Fellow” b/w “And Now”, produced/arranged by Wardell, and released on the Mode label (#503).
+I had read that Sample sang with the group; but the daughter of one of the members (Arthur Stewwart) has stated in the comments that he was not in the Jades.
+The lead singer on those two sides was Norbet Porter.
+The top side was a great soul-pop dancer, but the record went down the hole, that is, the smoking crater where the busy local record business had once been.
 Although Wardell seems to have been in charge of most of the Mode sessions, Sir Shambling notes that Sample himself produced one record, Mode 504, “You’re Using Me” / “Can’t Stay Away” by the Fabulettes, and likely had a financial interest in the label.
 As I related before in the series when discussing the Barons, Ulis Gaines, a partner in Nola and co-owner of Gatur with Willie Tee, has been identified as the principal owner of Mode.
 If Sample did have a piece of the action, it was likely kept under wraps due to his working for a radio station; yet, the connection did not seem to have benefitted any of the Mode releases, none of which were commercially successful.

 After Mode closed down in fairly short order, the Jades did some other session work for the Scram label with Eddie Bo producing, but nothing was issued; and the group broke up by the end of the decade.
-From there, Sample went solo, becoming a part of Elijah Walker’s stable of singers alligned with Pelican Productions, which put him on track for his sessions at Malaco.
-The other two members of the Jades, Alvin Turner and Arthur Stewart, went on to form the Enticers, a vocal group also managed by Walker.
+At the same time, Sample became a part of Elijah Walker’s stable of singers alligned with Pelican Productions, which put him on track for his sessions at Malaco.
+Meahwhile, several members of the Jades, including Alvin Turner and Arthur Stewart, went on to form another vocal group, the Enticers, also managed by Walker.
 But more about them a bit later.

 Right now, let’s hear the A-side of the first record Hank Sample cut on his own, which Tommy Couch succeeded in placing with an outside company, albeit the smallish Jay-Walking, an offshoot of the Soulville label based in Harrisburg, PA.